 How to do it.
 Take a full glass of pure water and gargle your way through each sip.
 It’s fine to swallow the water or spit it out.
 Gargle with enthusiasm and push your limits.
 This technique only works when you gargle longer than you are used to.

 The presence of healthy bacteria in the gut creates a positive feedback loop through the vagus nerve, increasing its tone.
-Good gut bacteria is achieved with a diet of whole foods from the earth, mostly plants.
+Good gut bacteria is achieved with a diet of whole foods and probiotic foods.
 Read more about maintaining a healthy microbiome in my articles: